pluralsh/documentation/pages/03-plural-features/03-stacks-iac-management/07-service-contexts.md

 }
 ```

-## Attaching to a Plural CD ServiceDeployment
+## Attaching to a Plural ServiceDeployment

 You can also attach it to an externaldns service like so: